-Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Progress Update PAT HWAY TO NET ZERO: 1 NEW: Develop a pathway for net zero carbon emissions across the Council's estate and operations.
-March 2023.
-Head of Climate Action and Sustainability £40,000 (combined with the borough-wide pathway) Implementing Consultants procured in autumn 2022 to undertake this work.
-Pathways are expected to be produced by March 2023.
-The outcome of this will be incorporated into the Climate Emergency Response Plan in 2023.
-THE COUNCIL'S ESTATE: 2 As appropriate opportunities come forward, replace council buildings with zero carbon or BREEAM Outstanding buildings, and identify retrofit measures for the remainder.
-As appropriate.
-Head of Programme and Project Management, Assets Costs not known at present.
+Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Pro PAT HWAY TO NET ZERO: 1 Develop a pathway for net zero carbon emissions across the Council's estate and operations.
+March 2023 Head of Climate Action and Sustainability £40,000 (combined with the borough-wide pathway).
+Implementing A dı THE COUNCIL'S ESTATE: 2 As appropriate opportunities come forward, replace council buildings with zero carbon or BREEAM 'Outstanding' buildings, and identify retrofit measures for the remainder.
+As appropriate Head of Programme and Project Management, Assets Costs not known at present.
 A business case would need to be developed.
 Implementing - where funding permits.
-Two PassivHaus schools have been built in the borough as additional funds were secured.
-3 Undertake an investment grade audit of the Council's commercial building stock and physical assets in the corporate portfolio to identify the opportunities for retrofit to zero carbon and the likely costs.
+Hou Lan Hou refu BRE takii rede Cou 3 Undertake an investment grade audit of the Council's commercial building stock and physical assets in the corporate portfolio to identify the opportunities for retrofit to zero carbon and the likely costs.
 Include Sutton Housing Partnership residential properties in this audit.
-2022 - 2024 Energy Manager Cost of study determined by tender, may be possible to demonstrate 'invest to save' approach.
-Implementing This work is being delivered via a rolling programme of audits through until 2024.
-The outcomes will inform funding bids for decarbonisation projects.
+2022 - 2024 Energy Manager Cost of study determined by tender, may be possible to demonstrate an 'invest to save' approach.
+Implementing This prog to 2 bids suce proj draft report has been produced.